TheWall89/inducoapi/README.md

 ## Motivation

-Sometimes you have an fully functioning HTTP service without documentation.
+Sometimes you have a fully functioning HTTP service without documentation.
-At some point in time, others may need to use your service and they ask you to provide the OpenApi spec.
+At some point in time, others may need to use your service and they ask you to provide the OpenApi specification.
-Writing the documentation by hand is a pain and can feel like an overwhelming job.
+Writing the documentation by hand is a pain and can feel like an overwhelming job for complex services.
-_json2openapi_ helps you generate your OpenApi specification by providing requests/responses examples plus some other information.
+_json2openapi_ helps you generate your OpenApi specification by taking as input request/response examples plus some other information.

 The generated OpenApi specification is validated with [openapi3](https://github.com/Dorthu/openapi3).

-Input examples can be found in [examples](./examples).
+_Warning_: This program also generates the `example` fields in OpenApi schemas by default.
+If you have sensible data in your request/response files, disable this feature with `--no-example`

 ## Installation